actions/setup-node/README.md

 - uses: actions/setup-node@v4
   with:
     # Version Spec of the version to use in SemVer notation.
-    # It also admits such aliases as lts, latest, nightly and canary builds
+    # It also admits such aliases as lts/*, latest, nightly and canary builds
     # Examples: 12.x, 10.15.1, >=10.15.0, lts/Hydrogen, 16-nightly, latest, node
     node-version: ''